CyberViola/PageRank-Algorithm/README.md

 C implementation of the PageRank algorithm, developed as part of the *Laboratorio 2* course at the *University of Pisa*, under the supervision of *Professor Giovanni Manzini*.
 Implemented using multithreading, producer-consumer mechanism with a shared buffer and thread-based computation, it begins by reading a directed graph from an input file, parsing nodes and edges information to build an internal graph structure.
 The PageRank values of the graph are computed iteratively, a set of threads is launched to independently calculate the PageRank values for different node ranges, the process continues until either convergence is reached within a specified error threshold or a maximum number of iterations is completed.
 The algorithm as a result shows the number of nodes and edges (included dead-end nodes), the number of iterations performed, the final sum of ranks and the top K nodes with the highest PageRank scores.
-PageRank has a wide range of real-world applications: nodes in the graph may represent webpages or data, while edges represent links, references, or relationships between them; the algorithm was famously used by Google to rank web search results based on the importance of webpages.
+PageRank has a wide range of real-world applications: nodes in the graph may represent webpages or data, while edges represent links, references, or relationships between them; the algorithm was famously used by Google to rank web search results.

 ---